barumau/pandunia/english/baxa_kanun.md

 #### 7.4.1.
 OV order

 In the passive voice there is no agent subject in the sentence.
 There is only the object and the verb.
-Normally the passive is expressed with object–verb (VO) word order with the verb ending in **-u**.

 > **tu wide.** - You are seen.
 > **musika audi.** - Music is heard.
-> **pan baka.** - Bread is baked.
+> **pan beka.** - Bread is baked.

 Here the focus is on the object, which is the first word in the sentence.
 The object is a passive actor that undergoes the action.

-The agent can be mentioned after the verb with the preposition **da**.
+The agent can be mentioned after the verb with the preposition **di**.

-> **tu wide da mi.** - You are seen by me.
+> **tu wide di mi.** - You are seen by me.

 #### 7.4.2.
 OV order